ashwantmanikoth/EVIS-AI-EdTech-ExpressJs/README.md

 ### Deployment
 For deployment, ensure that your AWS credentials and environment variables are properly configured in your production environment.
 You can deploy the backend on any Node.js-compatible hosting platform, such as AWS Elastic Beanstalk or Heroku.

+### Future Enhancements
+Voice Recordings Integration: The current implementation of EVIS focuses on capturing lecture slides.
+A future enhancement will include the integration of voice recordings, allowing the system to analyze and generate content based on both visual and audio inputs.
+This will further enhance the ability to generate quizzes and feedback in real-time.

 ### Contribution
 Feel free to contribute to the project by forking the repository, making changes, and submitting a pull request.
 Please ensure your code follows the existing style and includes appropriate tests.